London's spectacular New Year's Eve fireworks display at the EDF Energy London Eye is famous around the world.

-If you don't fancy braving the crowds, you can watch the fireworks live on BBC One!
+If you don't fancy braving the crowds, you can watch the fireworks live on television!

 Travelling to and From Central London

 There will be queuing systems and may be different routes and station exits on the night.
-See a map of walking routes here.
 You may not be able to travel home using the same route that you took in.

 Plan your journey in advance with Transport for London (TfL), and make sure you follow the directions of stewards and police on the night.

 Public transport will be extremely busy – your journey will take much longer than usual, and queues of up to 90 minutes are expected at stations close to the fireworks once they've finished.
 Consider walking part of your journey home.

 - Stay together with friends and have a designated meeting point in case you get split up